Hematology

 You care for patients across some of the most complex and meaningful moments in medicine.
 Now it's time to find the same depth, balance and professional satisfaction in your own career.

-Here, you'll have the time and autonomy to practice medicine the way it should be, with genuine patient connections, diverse clinical work and strong multidisciplinary support.
+Here, you'll have the time and autonomy to practise medicine the way it should be, with genuine patient connections, diverse clinical work and strong multidisciplinary support.

 What makes hematology different in New Zealand